 The economy of the Khumbu Sherpa community has traditionally been heavily based on trade and livestock herding, but in the last past decades with the influx and flow of trekkers and mountaineering expeditions, the Sherpa economy at present is increasingly dependent on tourism.

-Wild-Life is often sighted during the walk within Sagarmatha National Park like Himalayan Thar, Musk Deer, and Nepal national bird Danphe / Impheyan pheasant, snow leopard exists but rarely seen like the Yeti.
+Wild-Life is often sighted during the walk within Sagarmatha National Park like the Himalayan Thar, Musk Deer, and Nepal national bird Danphe / Impheyan pheasant, and snow leopard exists but is rarely seen like the Yeti.

 From the park entrance heading higher to reach Namche a great place to enjoy a rest day especially when the Saturday market is on, Namche bazaar with many facilities of nice lodges-hotels-restaurants, bakeries, pubs, cyber cafés, banks, and post-office with superstores and shops.